hazbo/twist/README.md

 Gary Bernhardt.
 It doesn't actually implement a lot of what he is talking about in it at all, but was inspirational.

+Only ever tested on OS X but it should build on most platforms.

 ### Install

+You will need:

+  - Git
+  - Go (tested on 1.1.2)

 GoEdit depends on [gocui](https://github.com/jroimartin/gocui) which in turn depends on [termbox-go](https://github.com/nsf/termbox-go).
 These are actually forks stored locally